oroinc/documentation/user/concept-guides/catalog-promotions/product-management/index.rst

 You can configure the :ref:`All Products page <sys--conf--commerce--catalog--special-pages>` to display all available products from the master catalog grouped by categories.

-You can also customize the :ref:`image preview on product listing page <sys--commerce--product--product-images--image-preview--global>` to see the product image gallery instead of the product page when clicking on the image in the product listing.
+You can also enable the :ref:`image preview on product listing page <sys--commerce--product--product-images--image-preview--global>` to see the product image gallery when clicking on the |ZoomIc| icon on a product image in the storefront.

 .. image:: /user/img/concept-guides/products/all_product_page_storefront.png
    :alt: Visual representation of products on the product listing page